Taliban 'destroy' IS-K cell after Kabul mosque bombing | DW | 04.10.2021

 The Taliban said none of its members were killed or injured in the blast, though the targeting of the spokesman's family and friends is significant.

 The Taliban and IS-K are both violent Sunni extremist groups, but they differ on tactics and strategy, which has led to bloodletting.
-With the rise of IS-K in Afghanistan even after a NATO bombing campaign in the eastern part of the country in 2019 that did much to weaken them, the Taliban is finding itself fighting an insurgency much like the one they waged for the past twenty years.
+With the rise of IS-K in Afghanistan, even after a NATO bombing campaign in the eastern part of the country in 2019 weakened the militant group, the Taliban is finding itself fighting an insurgency much like the one they waged for the past 20 years.

 Nobody has claimed responsibility for the attack though Mujahid told AFP that "initial information suggests that Daesh-linked groups may have carried out the attack."